COVID-19: The Latest Information from UPMC

 View Dr. Dermody's full list of publications from PubMed.

 Terence S. Dermody, M.D., is the Vira I. Heinz Professor and Chair of the Department of Pediatrics at the University of Pittsburgh School of Medicine as well as Professor of Microbiology and Molecular Genetics.
 He also is physician-in-chief and scientific director of Children's Hospital of Pittsburgh of UPMC.
 Dr. Dermody is a virologist with interests in viral pathogenesis and vaccine development.
-He has focused mainly on reovirus, an important experimental model for studies of viral encephalitis in infants, and on chikungunya virus, an arthropod-borne virus that causes epidemics of febrile arthritis.
+He has focused mainly on reovirus, an important experimental model for studies of viral encephalitis in infants.

 The work in Dr. Dermody's lab has encompassed several inter-related themes including the structural basis of viral attachment and cell entry; mechanisms of genome replication and packaging; patterns of cell signaling and gene expression occurring in response to viral infection; mechanisms of virus-induced apoptosis and its significance in the viral life cycle; and the role of viral receptor distribution and utilization in disease pathology.
 The lab also is developing viral vectors for oncolytic and vaccine applications.